March 31, 2014 – planning well underway.

-Warning: this explanation is boringly long – people say we provide 15X more info than they need – how would you handle the info flow around a complicated 4-day event involving 1900 people, 52 speakers, 425 Expo staff, 120 volunteers and a staff component of about 18 people?
+Warning: this explanation can be seen by some as boringly long – people say we provide 10X more info than they need – how would YOU handle the info flow around a complicated 4-day event involving 1900 people, 52 speakers, 425 Expo staff, 120 volunteers and a staff component of about 18 people?

 So either go grab a latté or read it later when you’re more relaxed: